 The climax of the Melancholy saga, a.k.a.
-Kyon saves the dimensions by making out with Haruhi.
+Kyon saves the dimensions by making out with Haruhi, essentially giving her The Big Damn Kiss.
 Not only was the tension built up perfectly, but the animation and music made the scene even more awesome.
-A Crowning Moment of Heartwarming.
+A Heartwarming Moment.

 The Sigh of Haruhi Suzumiya

 Yuki's actions during the "Mikuru Beam" incident in Sigh are also pretty epic: she catches laser beams.
 Barehanded.
 Realistic laser beams at that.
 Meaning that, yes, she is actually capable of moving faster than the speed of light.

 The Cave Cricket battle, which showed off Koizumi's skills in battle as well as more Nagato fight scenes.
 Too bad it was short, but the BGM to the fight made it all worthwhile.

 Kyon gets one by utterly demolishing Koizumi's story, demonstrating beyond any doubt that just because he's the only normal person in the group does not mean he can be treated like a child.
 Bonus points for his very first argument being "Haruhi wouldn't really wish for anyone to die."